parse-community/parse-dashboard/README.md

 ## GraphQL Playground

-Parse Dashboard has a built-in GraphQL Playground to play with the auto generated [Parse GraphQL API](https://github.com/parse-community/parse-server#graphql).
+Parse Dashboard has a built-in GraphQL Playground to play with the auto-generated [Parse GraphQL API](https://github.com/parse-community/parse-server#graphql).

 You can setup the GraphQL Playground by passing the `--graphQLServerURL` option to the `parse-dashboard` CLI: